With 5G And IoT, It’s A New Day With New Risks | Information Security Buzz

 Communications services providers (CSPs) specialising in mobile services, media, or web services live in a world of relentless innovation.
 A need to stay relevant forces CSPs to deliver value beyond basic connectivity.
 This opens lucrative new markets and opportunities for all industries.

 The IoT industry will play a pivotal role in these innovations.
-The technology is on track to embed itself into countless aspects of our day to day lives, playing a pivotal role in the creation ofcreating smart cities and infrastructure, connected vehicles, digital healthcare, smart homes and more, at a pace that is hard to keep up with.
-5G is also being rolled out at the same time as the IoT reaches its peak, ensuring the substantial potential disruption will be substantial.
+The technology is on track to embed itself into countless aspects of our day to day lives, playing a pivotal role in the creation of smart cities and infrastructure, connected vehicles, digital healthcare, smart homes and more, at a pace that is hard to keep up with.
+5G is also being rolled out at the same time as the IoT reaches its peak, ensuring substantial potential disruption.

 Similarly, Over-the-Top (OTT) businesses – content providers that distribute messaging and streaming media over the internet – are booming.
 Years after Yahoo!
 Messenger and AOL’s AIM came and went, they keep finding new ways to undermine CSPs’ business models.
 Tencent, the parent company of Chinese messaging platform WeChat, currently has a market cap of over £300bn (compared to Verizon’s £190bn) and the meteoric rise of OTT streaming players like Netflix has been well documented.

-And, of course, the counterpoint to all this innovation is thatyet, cyber attacks are more prolific than ever, displaying ever-evolving, and the tactics employed continue to evolve as cybercriminals learn and adapt.
+And, of course, the counterpoint to all this innovation is that cyber attacks are more prolific than ever, displaying ever-evolving tactics as cybercriminals learn and adapt.
 Telecoms companies are frequently targeted because they build, control, and operate critical infrastructure that is widely used to communicate and store large amounts of sensitive data for consumers, businesses, and government.
 Data breaches or denial of service attacks on CSPs can reverberate far beyond the initial incident.
 Moreover, end user equipment – home routers, smartphones, IoT devices and more – are not entirely under CSP control.
-They can beis makes them easy easy to compromise and thus ideal targets for hackers looking to steal data.
+They can be easy to compromise and thus ideal targets for hackers looking to steal data.

 Following a long year of social media giants battling with digital regulations, data privacy is a higher priority than ever before.
 Since prominent communications brands have also been implicated in major data breaches, CSPs are beginning to recognise the need to embrace trust as a competitive differentiator.